 However, in late spring the peso began to quickly recover its poise, and by November 2020 the currency stabilized again to trade in a range of between 19 and 20 pesos to the dollar—and remained remarkably stable in that range during the two difficult years that followed.

-In 2023 the peso has continued to strengthen against the dollar, repeating a similar pattern it displayed between 2014 and 2017; in late February the currency touched a recent high of 17.95—a rally that got the term ‘Super Peso’ trending on social media in response to the currency’s strong performance in the first few months of the year.
+In 2023 the peso has continued to strengthen against the dollar, repeating a similar pattern it displayed between 2014 and 2017; in late February the currency closed below 18, and traded in a range between $16.68 and $17.03 between June and August.

 This chart illustrates the roller coaster ride—select ‘all years’ to see the trends since 1994.